Homerton College, Cambridge: Move to Cambridge

+47-year-old van-driver Peter Samuel Cook, of Limes End in Hardwick, Cambridgeshire, was arrested for seven rapes on June 9, 1975, investigated by Det Supt Bernard Hotson.
+Outside the court in Cambridge, 50 women had run down the street and screamed abuse.
+The rapist had a lengthy previous criminal record, and had previously served time in Dartmoor.
+Cook pleaded guilty to six charges of rape, and one charge of buggery, at Norwich Court in October 1975, and received two life sentences for several rapes from October 1974, across Cambridge, by Melford Stevenson, who had sentenced eight Cambridge students in the Garden House riot, five years earlier.
+Cook died in prison, aged 75, in January 2004.

 In December 1976, under the headship of Principal Alison Cheveley Shrubsole, Homerton was accepted as an Approved Society of the University of Cambridge following a 3–1 vote of the Regent House in favour of its admission.
 The possibility of introducing a Cambridge Bachelor of Education (BEd) degree had been given as one of the reasons for the original move into Cambridge.
 It was after the shake-up and governmental criticisms of teacher training in the early 1970s that the university admitted Homerton because, by then, all of its students were doing four-year honours courses.

 In late 2000, the Regent House approved a proposal to "converge" Homerton with the rest of the university.
 Convergence involved the transfer of most of the college's teaching and research activity to the new University of Cambridge Faculty of Education and the diversification of the college into a wide range of Tripos subjects.
 In September 2001, Homerton admitted its first non-education Tripos students.
-At the same time the old BEd degree was retired in favour of a three-year B.A. in Education, followed by a one-year Post Graduate Certificate of Education.
+At the same time the old BEd degree was retired in favour of a three-year B.A. in education, followed by a one-year Post Graduate Certificate of Education.